United States Navy SEALs: Reorganization

+In 1974–1975, UDT-13 was redesignated; some personnel established Underwater Construction Teams, and while others joined special boat detachments.
 On 1 May 1983, UDT–11 was redesignated as SEAL Team Five, UDT–21 was redesignated as SEAL Team Four, UDT–12 became SEAL Delivery Vehicle Team One (SDVT–1), and UDT–22 was redesignated as SDVT-2.
 SEAL Team Three, was established 1 October 1983 in Coronado, California.
-SEAL Team Eight was established on 1 October 1988 at Naval Amphibious Base, Little Creek, Virginia.
 United States Special Operations Command (SOCOM) was established in April 1987 and its Naval component, United States Naval Special Warfare Command (NAVSPECWARCOM), also known as NSWC, was established at the same time.

 Grenada

 Both SEAL Team Four and SEAL Team Six, the predecessor to DEVGRU, participated in the US invasion of Grenada.
 The SEALs' two primary missions were the extraction of Grenada's Governor-General, Sir Paul Scoon, and the capture of Grenada's only radio tower.
 Neither mission was well briefed or sufficiently supported with timely intelligence and the SEALs ran into trouble from the very beginning.
 On 24 October 1983, twelve operators from SEAL Team Six and four Air Force Combat Control Team members (CCT) conducted a predawn combat airborne water insertion from C-130 Hercules aircraft with Zodiac inflatable rubber boats 40 kilometers north of Point Salines, Grenada.
 The team inserted with full combat gear in bad weather with low visibility conditions and high winds.
 Four SEALs drowned and were never recovered.
 SEALs split into two teams and proceeded to their objectives.
 After digging in at the Governor's mansion, the SEALs realized they had forgotten to load their cryptographic satellite phone.
 As Grenadian and Cuban troops surrounded the team, the SEALs' only radio ran out of battery power, and they used the mansion's land line telephone to call in AC-130 gunship fire support.
 The SEALs were pinned down in the mansion overnight and were relieved and extracted by a group of Marines the following morning.

 The team sent to the radio station also ran into communication problems.
 As soon as the SEALs reached the radio facility they found themselves unable to raise their command post.
 After beating back several waves of Grenadian and Cuban troops supported by BTR-60 armored personnel carriers, the SEALs decided that their position at the radio tower was untenable.
 They destroyed the station and fought their way to the water where they hid from patrolling enemy forces.
 After the enemy had given up their search, the SEALs, some wounded, swam into the open sea where they were extracted several hours later after being spotted by a reconnaissance aircraft.